SamArgt/rpy-motion-detector/README.md

 ## Requirements

-- Raspberry Pi with a camera module.
+- Raspberry Pi with a camera module and GStreamer installed.
 - Python 3.8 or higher.
 - Dependencies:
   - `picamera2`